stefanprodan/openfaas-flux/README.md

 Linux or Windows.

 Weave Flux is a GitOps Operator for Kubernetes that keeps your cluster state is sync with a Git repository.
-Because Flux is pull based and runs inside Kubernetes you don't have to expose the cluster credentials outside your production environment.
+Because Flux is pull based and also runs inside Kubernetes, you don't have to expose the cluster credentials outside your production environment.
 Once you enable Flux on your cluster any changes in your production environment are done via pull request with rollback and audit logs provided by Git.

-You can define the desire state of your cluster with Helm charts, Kubernetes deployments, network policies and even custom resources like OpenFaaS functions or sealed secrets.
-Weave Flux implements a control loop that continuously applies the desired state on your cluster offering protection against harmful actions like deployments deletion or network policies altering.
+You can define the desired state of your cluster with Helm charts, Kubernetes deployments, network policies and even custom resources like OpenFaaS functions or sealed secrets.
+Weave Flux implements a control loop that continuously applies the desired state to your cluster, offering protection against harmful actions like deployments deletion or network policies altering.

 ### Install Weave Flux with Helm

-Add Weave Flux chart repo:
+Add the Weave Flux chart repo:

 ```bash
 helm repo add sp https://stefanprodan.github.io/k8s-podinfo